-COOLDOWN EXERCISES
+COOLDOWN

-- Stretching helps you relax after a challenging urban poling workout and improve your flexibility. - To create a cooldown, choose 3 or 4 of the exercises below.
-Hold each position for about 30 seconds. - When your poles are planted on the ground, press down on the Ledge for stability.
+- Stretching helps you relax after a challenging urban poling workout and improves your flexibility. - To create a cooldown, choose 3 or 4 of the exercises below. - Hold each position for about 30 seconds. - When your poles are planted on the ground, press down on the Ledges for stability